StephenHill-DFC/Project-Friday/README.md

 # Project Friday
-Project Friday is the code name for the project which allows Alexa to to talk to the Communicator platform.
+Project Friday is the code name for the project which allows Alexa to talk to the Communicator platform.

 ## Objectives - Version 1.0